-Platform Files
+Reference Files

-Sometimes it is reasonable to specify platform specific data in a file, independent from specific experiments.
-Platform files generally contain many external references that correspond to some spots in the microarray chip, which are specified by an internal ID.
-Platform files help reduce size of data files by not repeating external references.
+Sometimes it is reasonable to specify references of rows in a file, independent from specific experiments.
+Reference files generally contain many external references that correspond to some spots in the microarray chip, which are specified by an internal ID.
+Reference files help reduce size of data files by not repeating external references.
+Platform file in GEO database is an example of reference file.

-Platform file:
+Reference file: